S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Boot.md

  ### bootmgfw.efi(UEFI) reads a BCD(Boot Configuration Data) in the EFI system partition to load the winload.efi file

  ### bootmgr or NTDLR readds the file \Boot\BCD to locate winload.exe
-  - winload programs: load basic drivers and start the next part of the Windows Boot Process- loading the Kernel(ntoskrnl.exe)
-   - winload.exe: load essential drivers required to read data from the disk, loads ntoskrnl(and dependencies)
     - Winresume.exe: readspreviously saved data from hiberfil.sys (hibernation mode) to restore a previous Windows instance
     - On UEFI, Winresume.exe is named winresume.efi located @ \Windows\System32\Boot

  ### ntoskrnl.exe -> LogonUI.exe (End of Part 3)